Jean-Baptiste Nouvion

 Jean-Baptiste Nouvion (30 September 1833 – 1 August 1898) was a French prefect and a colonial administrator in Algeria.
 He made the success of the French aperitif Sirop de Picon.

 Career

-He started his career as chief of staff of the Civil governor of Algeria, Gustave Mercier Lacombe from 1859 to 1861.
-After several positions as sub prefect in Saint Nazaire and Philippeville, he became the prefect of Oran in Algeria from 1873 until 1879.
+Jean-Baptiste Nouvion entered the French administrative corps in the mid-19th century.
+He first served as chief of staff to prefects before holding sub-prefect appointments in Philippeville and later in mainland France.

+He was appointed sub-prefect of Philippeville (present-day Skikda, Algeria), where he served during the Second French Empire and the early Third Republic.

+Following the Franco-Prussian War, he continued his career in public administration and was appointed prefect of Oran in 1873.

+As prefect of Oran (1873–1879), Nouvion oversaw civil administration during a period of expansion of French colonial settlement in western Algeria.

+Colonial administration

+During his tenure in Algeria, Nouvion was involved in the implementation of French colonial governance structures, including land administration and settlement policies.

+The town of El Ghomri in Algeria was historically named "Nouvion" during the French colonial period in recognition of his administrative role in the region.

 The prefect Nouvion and the aperitif Sirop de Picon

 In 1862 the French government invited industry to take part in the Universal Exhibition in London.
 Jean-Baptiste Nouvion, the sub-prefect of Philippeville, urged Gaëtan Picon to bring his aperitif Sirop de Picon to the exhibition.
 But, failing to convince the manufacturer to take part, the sub-prefect stubbornly took it upon himself (without telling Mr. Picon) to ship a case of African Amer to London.
 The product ended up crowned with a bronze medal in the bitter aperitif category, greatly adding to Gaëtan Picon's eventual fortune.